 Asite’s approach to implementation started by clearly identifying the organizational objectives for the solution and fully capturing the working processes.
 Additionally, there needed to be a level of acceptance and ‘buy-in’ amongst BAA teams to maximize the use of the solutions; this quest for cultural change was facilitated by comprehensive team workshops and forums.

 The final product was a modern complex, spanning over 350,000 sqm, and complete with 50 new aircraft stands, rail links to London Underground and the Heathrow Express, 112 retail units, and a multi-story car park.

 The winner of several World’s Best Terminal awards, travelers are provided with a range of facilities for travelers, including restaurants, hotels, business services, and a unique retail experience, with international brands selling products exclusive to T5.

-On the strength of the benefits demonstrated through the benchmarking and KPI's, BAA awarded Asite a framework agreement to supply project-based collaboration services across all its future projects.
+On the strength of the benefits demonstrated through benchmarking and KPIs, BAA awarded Asite a framework agreement to supply project-based collaboration services across all its future projects.

 For a company like BAA, who regularly spend in excess of £400 million on development per annum, the direct result of implementing Asite’s solutions equated to predictable savings in the region of £8 million - with BAA expected to achieve a further 2% savings on future projects.

 Over 54,000 companies use Asite to help them build better.